kroshu/kuka_robot_descriptions/README.md

 ### GPIO configuration

 The drivers for the supported packages include a GPIO configuration file, which contains an extension for GPIO control.
-These xacro files be found in `DRIVER/config/gpio_config.xacro` offer a template for users to set the desired GPIOs according to their use case.
+These xacro files can be found in `DRIVER/config/gpio_config.xacro` and offer a template for users to set the desired GPIOs according to their use case.
 The driver uses this list to export the command and state interfaces for ROS 2 Control.
 If GPIO control is not required, the `use_gpio` tag can be set to `false`, preventing the GPIO configuration file from loading.

 ### Extending the models